survival-lumc/AdjCuminc/README.md

 # Covariate Adjustment on Cumulative Incidence Curves for Competing Risks

+## Abstract

+Covariate imbalance between treatment groups makes it difficult to compare cumulative incidence curves in competing risk analyses.
+Different methods have been developed to estimate adjusted cumulative incidence curves, including inverse probability of treatment weighting and outcome regression modeling.
+For these methods to work, correct specification of the propensity score model or outcome regression model, respectively, is needed.
+We introduce a new doubly robust estimator, which requires correct specification of only one of the two models.
+We have conducted a simulation study to assess the performance of these three methods, including scenarios with model misspecification of the relationship between covariates and treatment and/or outcome.
+This repository provides an overview of these adjustments methods and their validation.

+## Overview

 The repository contains the following functions related to covariate adjusted for competing risks: